lingliao/Transparency-in-CABCDTD/README.md

 ## Identified images with unwanted white edges
 Identified cropped images with unwanted white backgrounds are stored in folder image_with_white_edge.

-## The processed images
-The processed images, ready for the model, can be found [here](https://drive.google.com/file/d/1-l-IX4asVuwokRDvzOCYH5Hyj2_--Lx0/view?usp=sharing).

 ## Others
 Other outputs that the authors think might be helpful can be found under folder Others, including the calculated full image size, percentage per 598 by 598 areas for corpped images, pathology info, identified mismatch info in sizewize between ROI and full images.